Fanny Kaplan

+Born into a Jewish family, Kaplan served a sentence of hard labor during the tsarist years for her revolutionary activities.
 As a member of the Socialist Revolutionary Party, Kaplan viewed Lenin as a "traitor to the revolution" when the Bolsheviks enacted one-party rule and banned her party.
-On August 30, 1918, she approached Lenin, who was leaving a Moscow factory, and fired three shots, which badly injured him.
-Interrogated by the Cheka, she refused to name any accomplices and was executed.
-The Kaplan attempt and the Moisei Uritsky assassination was used by the government of Soviet Russia for the reinstatement of the death penalty, which had been abolished by the Russian Provisional Government in March 1917.
+On 30 August 1918, she approached Lenin, who was leaving a Moscow factory, and fired three shots.
+Lenin was badly injured by two of the shots she fired.
+Interrogated by the Cheka, she refused to name any accomplices before being executed.
+The Kaplan attempt and the Moisei Uritsky assassination were used by the government of Soviet Russia for the reinstatement of capital punishment, which had been abolished by the Russian Provisional Government in March 1917.

 Early life

 Relatively little is known for certain about Kaplan's background.
 She was born into a Jewish family.
 Her father was a teacher, and she had seven siblings.
 There has been confusion about her full name.
 Vera Figner (in her memoirs, At Women's Katorga), stated that Kaplan's original name was Feiga Khaimovna Roytblat-Kaplan (Фейга Хаимовна Ройтблат-Каплан).
 However, other sources have stated that her original family name was Roytman (Ройтман), corresponding to the common German and Yiddish surname Reutemann (רויטמאן).
 She was also sometimes known by the given name Dora.

-Kaplan was home educated and soon left home to work as a milliner in Odesa.
+Kaplan was home educated and soon left home to work as a milliner in Odessa.
 She became a political revolutionary at an early age and joined a socialist group, the Socialist Revolutionaries (SRs).
-In 1906, when she was 16 years old, Kaplan was arrested in Kyiv over her involvement in a terrorist bomb plot but was captured after a bomb she and her romantic partner were working on accidentally exploded.
+In 1906, when she was 16 years old, Kaplan was arrested in Kiev over her involvement in a terrorist bomb plot to blow up the city's governor, Vladimir Sukhomlinov.
+She was captured after a bomb she and her romantic partner were working on accidentally exploded.
 She was committed for life to the katorga, a hard labour prison camp.
 She served in the Maltsev and Akatuy prisons of Nerchinsk katorga, Siberia, where she lost her sight, which was partially restored later.
-She was released on March 3, 1917, after the February Revolution overthrew the imperial government.
+She was released on 3 March 1917, after the February Revolution overthrew the imperial government.
 As a result of her imprisonment, Kaplan suffered from continuous headaches and periods of blindness.

-Kaplan became disillusioned with Lenin sometime around 1917, as a result of conflict between the SRs and the Bolsheviks.
-The Bolsheviks had strong support in the soviets, but in elections to a competing body, the Constituent Assembly, the Bolsheviks failed to win a majority in the November 1917 elections, and a Socialist Revolutionary was elected president in January 1918.
-The Bolsheviks responded by ordering for the Constituent Assembly to be dissolved.
-By August 1918 conflicts between the Bolsheviks and their political opponents had led to the banning of most other influential parties, most recently the Left Socialist Revolutionaries (Left SRs), who had been the Bolsheviks' main coalition partner for some time but then organised the Left SR uprising in July because of their opposition to the Treaty of Brest-Litovsk.
+Kaplan became disillusioned with Lenin in 1917–1918, due to conflict between the SRs and the Bolsheviks.
+The latter had strong support in the soviets, but in the November 1917 elections to the Constituent Assembly, non-Bolsheviks were the majority.
+When the Assembly met in January 1918, a Socialist Revolutionary was elected president.
+The Bolsheviks responded by dissolving the Constituent Assembly.
+By August 1918, the Bolsheviks had banned most other parties.
+Most recently, they had banned the Left Socialist Revolutionaries (Left SRs), formerly the Bolsheviks' main coalition partners, who had rebelled against them in July in opposition to the Treaty of Brest-Litovsk.
 Kaplan decided to assassinate Lenin because she considered him "a traitor to the Revolution".